 Behavioral Finance builds upon the course on behavioral economics from the second semester.
 The course has a special focus on decision-making under assumptions of bounded rationality.
 Professor Steffen Andersen, Department of Finance, and associate professor, Jimmy Martinez, Department of Economics teach this course.

 Historical Foundations of Financial Institutions and Markets provides a historical and institutional perspective on the development of financial markets and financial institutions internationally and in Denmark.
 The historical focus enables students to critically understand and discuss the development and dynamics of the financial industry, including individual financial firms in their historical context.
 The course also considers how perceptions of the past constrain strategies and decisions in the present, and how such decisions have contributed to financial instability.
 The course is discussion and case-based and students are required to take part in group presentations. and is taught by professor Per H. Hansen, Department of Management, Politics and Philosophy.

-Sociological and Philosophical Perspectives on Finance takes its point of departure in the increasingly important sociology of finance.
+Social Studies of Finance: From Financialization to Algorithmic Trading takes its point of departure in the increasingly important sociology of finance.
 The aim of the course is to provide students with a solid understanding of the social aspects of present-day finance.
 This includes insights into the organizational dynamics of trading firms; developments of financial markets toward increasing computerization; and the role of financialization, i.e. the broader effects finance has on society.
 The course is taught by Professor Christian Borch, Department of Management, Politics and Philosophy.